 If 2020 has taught us anything about health, it’s that normalcy has gone out the window.
 Throughout the COVID-19 pandemic, people around the world have changed their habits, adjusting everything from how they shop, play, meet, and work.
-Many local governments still recommend wearing face masks, and almost six months in, the U.S. is still experiencing drastic increases in new coronavirus cases daily.
+Many local governments still recommend wearing face masks, and almost eight months in, the U.S. is still experiencing drastic increases in new coronavirus cases daily.

 What Is Telehealth?

 In light of the pandemic, telehealth and telemedicine have also become more popular, a new and safer way to provide needed care to patients, and educate and protect providers.
 Telehealth and telemedicine are slightly different, but sometimes used interchangeably.
 Telehealth is a more broad term, defined as “the use of telecommunications technologies to deliver health-related services and information.”

 Telemedicine is a little more specific, defined as, “the use of medical information exchanged from one site to another via electronic communications.”
 The differences aren’t huge, and both have become increasingly needed to help cope with coronavirus.
 The CDC stated several ways telehealth can be used to help patients, including remote patient monitoring, remote evaluations and more.

 The U.S. Department of Health and Human Services also waived some requirements, allowing waivers that relax conditions of participation for hospices and health care providers, including expanded use of telehealth for patients.
 In some places, copays have even been waived for Medicare and Medicaid patients.
 These new regulations help providers, too, because it reduces the amount of physical contact between doctors and patients.
 In short, telehealth can keep everyone safe.